szaimen/Nextcloud-NAS-Guide/README.md

 1. **Don`t** connect the drive to your PC, yet
 1. **Download** Veracrypt from [here](https://www.veracrypt.fr/en/Downloads.html) and **install** it on your PC (if needed, **restart** your PC)
 1. Now, **connect** the drive to your PC (choose to **not** reformat the drive if you get a popup, that it must get reformatted)
-1. Open `Veracrypt`, select the drive, type in the **password** and wait until it is mounted to your system
+1. Open `Veracrypt`, select the drive, type in the **password** and wait until it is mounted to your system<br>
+(Here is a guide how to do that in detail: [click here](https://tdicomputing.dartmouth.edu/veracrypt-mounting-encrypted-volumes-containers/#windows))

 Now you should be able to access the encrypted drive.
 </details>